abanoubha/kmt/README.md

-# thewebsitetheme
+# minimal blog system
+It is a blogging engine/system/platform that let you create blog posts dynamically (easily), and serve web pages to visitors as static webpages.

-The Website Theme : minimal elegant optimized theme
+The Theme is minimal elegant optimized theme.
+My vocab are UX (user experience), minimalism, efficiency, speed, performance, optimization, SEO (search engine optimization),

 ## features
 - supports blogger, wordpress, hugo